Elemental Diet – What is it? How Does it Work? When is it Used? What to Expect During and Afterwards

 And, you want to make sure that you’re getting live organisms with your dose.

-You maintain probiotics like Lactobacilli & Bifidobacteria by supplementing with them foremost as needed, but also by consuming “prebiotics” from either supplement (usually to start in measured doses) and a diverse, plant-rich diet (ideal for supplying diverse prebiotics long-term).
+You maintain probiotics like Lactobacilli & Bifidobacteria by supplementing with them foremost as needed, but also by consuming “prebiotics” from either supplements (usually to start in measured doses) and a diverse, plant-rich diet (ideal for supplying diverse prebiotics long-term).

 Insights on Spore Probiotics (Soil-based organisms)